Alan Hale Jr.: Gilligan's Island

-Dawn Wells said in a 2014 interview on CRN.com with Larry and Nancy Manetti, when asked if Alan Hale Jr. was the consummate professional of the Gilligan's Island series: "Well, that is so interesting, because Alan Jr. and his father looked so much alike, you don't know, who was who.
-His father did all the Errol Flynn ...
-I used to say to Alan, 'How was it growing up in a household, with all those movie stars?'
-Alan was absolutely, the consummate professional, wonderful gentleman, jovial, never complained ... he was the exact same size of my dad.
-Every time he picked me up and hugged me, I thought he was my father, he was my dad."
-Wells also responded to the question if she ever went to her acting mentor's restaurant (that Hale once owned in Los Angeles): "It was a lobster house on La Cienega Blvd., and he would greet you with his sea hat on, as you can.... but that was after the show; and he had his friend, Anthony, there, with some good food, too."
-The last question asked of Dawn was if Gilligan's Island, was nearly his (Hale's) show: "No, no... as a matter of fact, it was interesting when you go back and find the people that they thought should play the other characters, and I understand Alan was doing a movie in Utah and they wanted to bring him to audition and he couldn't get a flight out, so ... he hitchhiked, hitchhiked on the highway and then, he came in to audition."
-After the show's cancellation, and until Hale's death, Wells not only stayed in touch with him but they were also frequently neighbors.
-After Hale's mother Gretchen died in 1979 the friendship between Hale and Wells grew closer.

 Later years

 After the end of Gilligan's Island, Hale continued his career in television.
-He guest-starred on several more series, including The Wild Wild West, Here Come the Brides, Land of the Giants, The Virginian, Here's Lucy, Marcus Welby, M.D., The Paul Lynde Show, The Love Boat and Crazy Like a Fox.
+He guest-starred on several more series, including The Wild Wild West, Here Come the Brides, Batman, Land of the Giants, The Virginian, Here's Lucy, Marcus Welby, M.D., The Paul Lynde Show, The Love Boat, Crazy Like a Fox and Murder, She Wrote.

-Hale performed as well in additional feature films during the 1970s and the 1980s.
+Hale performed in additional feature films during the 1970s and the 1980s.
 He starred in The Giant Spider Invasion (1975) and Angels Revenge (1978).
 In 1983, Hale co-starred in comedy-drama film Hambone and Hillie, starring Lillian Gish.
 The following year, he had a role in the comedy Johnny Dangerously and became a spokesman for a car dealership in Victoria, British Columbia.
 In 1987, Hale starred in the horror film Terror Night.
 Later that same year, he made his final film appearance in a cameo role with Bob Denver in Back to the Beach.
-Also in 1987, he reprised his role as the Skipper on The New Gidget with his childhood friend and classmate William Schallert and Bob Denver, and on an episode of ALF.